openedx/edx-documentation/en_us/shared/set_up_course/licensing_course.rst

 The license options that you select apply to all course content, including videos, unless you explicitly specify different licensing options for your videos.
-Learners see the license at the bottom of all pages in the courseware.
+Learners see the license at the bottom of all pages in the course.

 #.
 From the **Settings** menu, select **Schedule & Details**.